mikebrazier/duolingo-crossword/README.md

 ## Notes

+- a demonstration of a game's playthrough has been provided via `'duolingo-final-app-demonstration.mov'`

 - API Requests are proxy'd via the `proxy` key defined in package.json.
 This mitigates requests being denied due to CORS.
 The `duolingoAPI` module would need to be modified accordingly in production to send reqeusts to an appropriate baseURL.

 - `redux-devtools-extension` is imported in `store/index.tsx` it would need to be removed during production.